-and the corresponding norm\footnote{Observe that the quantity $A_3$ does not play any role in the definition of $Z$ or $\norm{\cdot}_Z$, so all the techniques we use in the following could be adopted to models where only quantities like $A^0_0,\dots,A^0_2$ are bounded.}

-Thanks to this new definition of solution, we can describe a new strategy.
 Let $(\rho_1,u_1,P_1)$ be a Leray--Hopf solution and let $(\rho_2,u_2,P_2)$ an immediately strong solution with respect to initial data $(\rho_0,u_0)$ satisfying \cref{ass:data1}.
 As discussed in the previous section, we cannot expect any kind of Lipschitz bound on $ u_2.$ However, from \cref{def:Immstrongsol}, it can be easily deduced that